 Each internship will work on a specific project focussing on the creation of a new product or service for the SME.
 The internships are across a range of sectors and are exclusive to students and recent graduates from Durham University.

-The Laidlaw Undergraduate Research and Leadership Scholarship is a two-year programme and was established to build a community of leaders who can contribute effectively in all facets of society, and aims to develop highly talented and motivated undergraduates as global citizens and future leaders - supporting them to fulfil their potential and re-invest their skills in ways that will benefit others.
+The Laidlaw Leadership Leadership and Research Programme is a two-year programme and was established to build a community of leaders who can contribute effectively in all facets of society, and aims to develop highly talented and motivated undergraduates as global citizens and future leaders - supporting them to fulfil their potential and re-invest their skills in ways that will benefit others.

-The scholarships are supported by a generous stipend of up to £6000 to enable you to participate in two 6 week summer periods in both research and leadership activities.
+The programme is supported by a generous stipend of up to £6000 to enable you to participate in two 6 week summer periods in both research and leadership activities.

 In today's world, developing skills that enable you to create impact is crucial, whether you intend to start your own new venture or move into employment after graduation.